 When you're in the mood for all things green, it's time to plan a St Patricks Day party.
 Choose from one of our fun interactive activities, and let the games begin.

-A right left game is always fun and Lefty's Right Leprechaun is the perfect fit.
+A right left game is always fun and Righty Shamrock's Right Left Blarney Poem is the perfect fit.

 I would suggest sending around bags of chocolate coins AND a few gag gifts (wrapped in green of course) to add to the excitement of this interactive St. Patrick's Day game.

 If you want to learn a little about St. Patrick while you're celebrating the day, then our Story of St Patrick Left Right Game fits the bill.